martin-ez/Embedded-Custom-Object-Detection/README.md

 The project stores the different models on a `models` folder, which will be created when running the `Setup.py` script for the first time.
 Inside this folder, each model will have a folder with the name of the model as its name, inside it you will find the frozen inference graph to use in detection and the model checkpoint to use as a start point in training.
 You will also see a pipeline configuration file that describes the model training environment and a checkpoints folder if the model is an output of a training session.

-The folder structure will look something like:
+The folder structure will look something like this:
 ```
 ECOD
 ├─ ...